Merger-induced galaxy transformations in the ARTEMIS simulations: Host transformations

 where $x_j$ are the Cartesian coordinate components of DM particles in the frame centred on the host's CoP.
 The sum is over all DM particles within a radius of $r=30$~kpc.
 The minor axis of the halo within this radius is given by the eigenvector corresponding to the smallest eigenvalue, and the major axis by the eigenvector corresponding to the largest eigenvalue.
 Let the (positive) eigenvalues of $I_{jk}$ be $a^2$, $b^2$ and $c^2$, with $a^2\geq b^2\geq c^2$.
 The values $a$, $b$ and $c$ are then proportional to the root mean square distances of these particles from the origin, along each of the principal axes.
 We define the sphericity as $s=c/a$, such that $s=1$ if the halo is spherical, and $s=0$ if it is razor-thin.
 This was calculated for all fifteen galaxies in Sample~GS/discs across many snapshots.
 It was also repeated for all DM particles within a radius of $r=100$~kpc.
 These masses and sphericity parameters are plotted for four different Sample~GS/discs galaxies across time in Fig.~\ref{fig:DM_halo}.

 In each of the four galaxies shown, more than $10^{11}\, {\rm M}_\odot$ of DM is added to the region between radii 30~kpc and 100~kpc in the few billion years prior to the MMAP merger, after which far less mass is gained.
 However, the mass within $r=30$~kpc remains roughly constant throughout this accretion of matter to the outer halo.
 Most of the Sample~GS/discs galaxies show similar behaviour.
 The merger with the MMAP galaxy is therefore a rough marker of the end of DM accretion to the halo, at least within a radius of 100~kpc.
 The bottom row of Fig.~\ref{fig:DM_halo} demonstrates that the shapes of the haloes also evolve.
 In each of the four galaxies, and in virtually all of the galaxies in Sample~GS/discs, the sphericity increases with time.
 The most rapid increases in $s$ for particles within 100~kpc often coincide with the periods of fastest accretion to the outer parts of the halo (e.g., in G19, G23 and G30).
 The value of $s$ remains more stable when little DM is being accreted, for example in the last 6~Gyr in G23.
 It therefore appears that accretion of DM to the halo is associated with the shape of the halo becoming more spherical.
+To quantify the number of Sample~GS/discs galaxies which undergo a large sphericity change within $r<100$~kpc, we proceeded as follows.
+We linearly interpolated $s$ as a function of lookback time between each snapshot, and found the changes in $s$ over all 2~Gyr-long periods.
+7 of these galaxies experience increases in $s$ of greater than 0.2 during a 2~Gyr period which includes the time of the MMAP merger.
+These include G19, G23 and G30, but not G27.
+By comparison, the mean change in $s$ across all 2~Gyr periods since $t_L=12$~Gyr is less than 0.1 in all 15 galaxies.
+Hence by this definition, almost half of the Sample~GS/discs galaxies experience large increases of halo sphericity coincident with MMAP mergers.
 Changes in orientation of the DM halo principal axes are discussed in relation to disc flipping in Section~\ref{section:disc_flipping}.